patrickf2000/lila/docs/new-backend.md

 Next, open the root level "Cargo.toml" and add the backend 1) as a dependency, and 2) in the workspace.

 Finally, open the the Dash entry point (at the time of writing, "src/main.rs" and add an option to invoke your new backend).
-You'll have to add your architecture to the Arch enum, which is in the transform layer.
+You'll have to add your architecture to the Arch enum, which is in the parser layer.
 If your architecture needs RISC optimization, update "run" function in "transform/src/lib.rs" accordingly.